 "Saying no to a potential client is an especially weird animal because it is often very difficult for people to imagine anybody turning down paid work."

-Both Dunford and Owais point out how delicate of a process saying "No" needs to be.
+Both Dunford and Grant point out how delicate of a process saying "No" needs to be.
 The last thing you want to do is burn bridges.
 They both recommend providing a recommendation or solution to the client if their services aren’t the right fit.
 By providing that value, the prospect may end up referring their network back to you if they are a better fit for your agency.

 By rejecting these opportunities, you’re setting your agency up for happier clients, more realistic results, and a more enjoyable agency-client relationship.
 Chances are, you’ll also begin to see more referrals for the right people.

 It’s tempting to accept anyone.